 From 2000 to 2006, Mr. Fons served as the Regional Director of the SEC’s Central Regional Offices.
 The Central Region, composed of three offices located in Denver, Ft.
 Worth, and Salt Lake City, focused on both enforcement and regulatory oversight programs across an 11-state area.
 Before his tenure with the Central Regional Office, Mr. Fons was Regional Director for the SEC’s Southeast Region, where he managed the work of the Miami and Atlanta offices.
 Mr. Fons began his impressive career with the Commission in 1988 as a staff attorney in the SEC’s Chicago office and rose to head that office’s enforcement program.

 Mr. Fons received the SEC’s Distinguished Service Award, the Commission’s highest recognition, and the Capital Markets Award.
-He is ranked by Chambers USA 2015 for Commercial Litigation and is also listed in Best Lawyers in America for his expertise in Securities Law and is highly recommended by Legal 500 US for issues pertaining to the SEC.
+He is ranked by Chambers USA 2014-2015 for Commercial Litigation and is highly recommended by Legal 500 US for issues pertaining to the SEC.
+He was recognized by Best Lawyers® as the 2016 Litigation - Securities "Lawyer of the Year" in Denver.
+He has been selected by his peers for inclusion in The Best Lawyers in America for several years in the fields of Litigation – Securities and Securities Regulation.
 In 2008, he was the recipient of a Burton Award for Legal Achievement for an article he co-authored regarding securities enforcement.

 Mr. Fons received his B.B.A. from the University of Wisconsin in 1984 and his law degree from the University of Colorado School of Law where he was a contributor to the University of Colorado Law Review.
 Following law school, Mr. Fons was a legal clerk to the Presiding Judge of the Wisconsin State Court of Appeals.
 Mr. Fons is a member of the Colorado and Illinois bars.